Passports and Visas

 After completing STEP 1-3 in the Campus France application, visit the France-Visa platform.
 This is how you will make an appointment at your assigned consulate (you can also find the France-Visa platform on your assigned consulate’s website).
 If you do not know where your assigned consulate is, please see the Consulate Finder.

-**Please be sure that you make your visa appointment at your consulate for no more than 3 months before your start date but with enough time to receive your mailed passport back form the consulate before arriving in France (3-4 weeks before your arrival in France depending on your consulate).
+**Please be sure that you make your visa appointment for no more than 3 months before your start date but with enough time to receive your mailed passport back from the consulate or visa processing center before arriving in France (generally 3-4 weeks before your arrival in France).

 Begin this process as soon as possible so you do not risk delaying the arrival of your visa.
 Campus France recommends starting the process at least two months before you need to leave for France.
 Priority is given to students who start the process early.

 Applying for Long-Stay Visa at the French Consulate

 After registering with Campus France, students are required to apply for a long-stay student visa (90+ days).
 To obtain a visa, the student must apply to the French Consulate or visa processing center serving either the student's legal state of residence or the state in which the student's school resides.
 Individual French consulates operate autonomously regarding visa applications.
 The requirements may vary from consulate to consulate or change without notice.
 Therefore, students are advised to verify the number of accompanying documents currently required by the consulate in question at the time they request an application form, and to be sure to carefully complete the form with precise dates of arrival in and departure from France.

 It will take approximately 2-4 weeks after the visa appointment for American students to receive their visas.
 For international students, it could take up to three months so please read all of the information on the visa website very carefully. **This means that students must schedule their consulate appointments for approximately 3 weeks (more than 3 weeks for international students) before their departure date.
 Otherwise, students risk not being able to leave on time for the program.